mwilliamson/nope/README.rst

   The result is that any value of type object will need to be checked as to whether it is a function or not for consistency.

+* Proper tests for builtin functions

+* Prevent re-definition of functions and classes

 Status
 ------